Head of Department

 Rachel has a background in both hotel and food and beverage management, both in New Zealand and overseas.
 She has qualifications in Hotel and Food and Beverage Management, a Bachelor of Applied Management, Masters of Education (Adult) and a Graduate Certificate in E-learning.
 She teaches on the Diploma and Degree programmes, across management subjects as well as the Tourism and Event majors.

-Stephen is Research Coordinator (Business) in the College of Art, Design, & Architecture.
+Stephen is Principal Lecturer (Business) in Te Maru Pūmanawa College of Creative Practice & Enterprise.
 He lectures in business research methods, societal/ethical issues in business management, and organisational behaviour.
-Stephen's research interests include personality-fit-in-the-workplace, cross-cultural/mixed-methods R&D for career-guidance, and cognitions for social marketing.
+Stephen's research interests include personality-fit-in-the-workplace, cross-cultural/mixed-methods R&D for career-guidance, and social cognitions.
 He also undertakes teamwork optimisation and team mission analysis in regards to humanitarian projects overseas and more-generally, volunteer staffing research.

 Since April, 2000, Stephen has authored or co-authored over fifty peer-reviewed research outputs, including in the international journals: Tourism Research, Human Performance, Human Resource Management, Public Personnel Management, Psychonomic Bulletin & Review, and Motor Behavior, and in internationally-edited books published by Wiley, Routledge, CABI/Oxford, Palgrave-McMillan, and Springer.
 His second career as a research academic was preceded by twenty years in various supervisory or management roles, with most of these in the spacecraft ops/engineering and manned-spaceflight engineering sectors (although in most of those years, still focused on the rigorous assessment of human behaviour, human capabilities, and human-to-systems interactions).
 His primary research context now is in the assessment of human capabilities and the talent-requirements for providing near-real-time (NRT) technical support to humanitarian water-aid teams and surface water-quality monitors.
 The latter has seen his recent return to the spacecraft-based Earth Observation (EO) research arena, as regards ground-truthing samples for EO of surface water qualities.